I specialize in treatment and assessment for

 Different Therapy Approaches and Services Offered

-Parent Coaching and Routines Based Intervention
+Parent Coaching and Routines Based Intervention (Teletherapy)

 Parent coaching is a type of therapy that fully involves family members and caretakers.
 The clinician comes in as a resource to the family.
 At first, she needs to learn about the family dynamic and observe how caretakers interact with their children.
 In the beginning, parents might express goals they have for their children and are encouraged to express any concerns they have.
 After the initial intake, the clinician will suggest some strategies to try to help encourage your child’s communication development.
 These strategies will be practiced and learned during therapy sessions.
 Learning new strategies might occur through reading handouts, talking with the clinician, observing the clinician, watching videos, and practicing the strategies during the session.
 Caregivers continue to use the strategies throughout the week during everyday routines such as bath time, snacks, reading, playtime, etc. Families are encouraged to take videos of daily routines and share them with the clinician.
 Together they can talk about how to incorporate in strategies during those times.
 Therapy might occur only 1-2 hours per week, however, the family can carry out hours of intervention every week.

 This strategy is recommended for early intervention populations (birth to 3 years).
 It is recommended for younger children because family members are the child’s first teachers.
 Parents know their child the best.
 They have a deeper understanding of their child’s needs and abilities.
 Parents also have more time with their children.
 Young children aren’t always willing to perform at certain times.
 The caregivers have more flexibility with their time and can carry over the strategies when it is best for their child.
-Overall, the child will have more learning opportunities which can support faster development.
+Overall, the child will have more learning opportunities that can support faster development.

 With this model, the clinician will not bring in materials (most of the time).
 This is because it is easier for parents to learn strategies and generalize the skills with what they have in their home.
 When the clinician leaves, the family will think about how they used a strategy with a specific toy, book or activity so the next time they engage in the same activity it will be easier to continue using the same strategies.
 Often times when a clinician brings in toys, it makes the parents feel they need to buy specific toys to get those strategies to work.
 New toys aren’t necessary because the strategies can work with almost any activity.
 It is also a lot cleaner for your child since many children mouth toys.